Euphyes arpa: Genetics

+The Palmetto Skipper is a part of the species Euphyes arpa, the family of Hesperiidae, and the subfamily Hesperiina.
+In terms of evolution, it is not known the exact characteristics and traits the skipper may have gained or lost in response to the everchanging environment.
+The skipper originated around 80 million years ago and have evolved to have characteristics of both moths and butterflies.
+It also exclusively feeds from the saw palmetto as it is readily available to them in their habitat.

 Brood

 Adults occur in most of Florida from about March to November, apparently with several broods per year.

 Conservation status

 Palmettos Skippers are slowly declining in population for an unknown reason.
 The species has not been assessed for the IUCN Red List.
 NatureServe ranks the species with a rounded global conservation status of G3: vulnerable.
 The species may be extirpated in the Florida Keys.
 The suspected reason for their declining population is having a limited range, but they have an abundant food source, creating confusion for their mysterious decline.